agostof/BrAPI-FastAPI/client/README.md

 # BrAPI-FastAPI: Python-based BrAPI clients
 ## Using for building BrAPI clients

 The Pydantic models can be used to parse the responses returned by a BrAPI server.
-We can figure out what is the approriate response object to use for a given call by looking at the server stubs, the API specification, or the auto-generated docs for your FastAPI:BrAPI server instance e.g. **{your_server_url}/docs**.
+We can figure out what is the appropriate response object to use for a given call by looking at the server stubs, the API specification, or the auto-generated docs for your FastAPI:BrAPI server instance e.g. **{your_server_url}/docs**.

 For instance, to parse the ServerInfo call we would use the **ServerInfoResponse** model, then we could parse the response by using the appropriate Pydantic method as follows:
 ```python